datasets/gdp/README.md

 Country, regional and world GDP in current US Dollars ($).
 Regional means collections of countries e.g. Europe & Central Asia.
-Data is sourced from the World Bank and turned into a standard normalized CSV (code can be found in process.py of data package repository).

-## Source
+## Data

 The data is sourced from the World Bank (specifically [this dataset][current]) which in turn lists as sources: *World Bank national accounts data, and OECD National